How to end the war between sales and controlling

 Sales and controlling should have a common goal: the financial success of their company.
-They have a whole different viewpoint however and usually various tools and methods.
+They have a whole different viewpoint, however, and usually various tools and methods.

 The current working environment of B2B sales is uncertain and complex.
 Sales is radically changing.
-E-commerce and artificial intelligence are chipping away traditional sales jobs.
+E-commerce and artificial intelligence are chipping away from traditional sales jobs.
 The last thing your sales rep wants now is someone spying over the shoulder.

 Sales controllers and business analysts push for an unrealistic one hundred per cent planning security.
 Higher management wants them to.
 However, the forecasting and planning is inherently an exercise on predictive analysis.
 Sales plans and forecast are born to be wrong.

 Customers change requirements, sales cycles get longer, and new competitors enter your market.
 Sales management can influence these external conditions only to a limited extent.
-It is natural therefore to see how sales controllers and sales reps head to clash.
+It is natural, therefore, to see how sales controllers and sales reps head to clash.

 They are, however, not entirely destined to work worlds apart, for their goals should be the same.
 Aligning sales activities and controlling must be an urgent priority of any sales leaders.
 When sales and controlling work well together, companies see substantial improvement in performance.